Maman20/One-level-game/README.md

         Reset. (changes back to default) if too problematic then we remove feature.

-    Credits:
+    Credits:  --- not implemented

        Running text going up down of the team info.

        Escape (from object class game-logic) pressed to go back to main

-    Exit:
+    QUIT:

-      Ends game (asks using if and only if) are you sure yes or no?  --- USE WINDOWS_LISTENER
+      Ends game IF GAME STATE IS MENU

       If sure end.